Record Verdicts in Talc Cases

 January 2026: Federal Expert Testimony Approved

-On January 20, 2026, a court-appointed special master issued a 600-page ruling allowing expert testimony in the federal multidistrict litigation.
-Retired Judge Freda Wolfson found that plaintiffs’ experts meet the scientific standards required by federal law, clearing the way for federal bellwether trials later in 2026.
+On January 20, 2026, court-appointed special master and retired U.S. District Judge Freda Wolfson issued a 650-page Report and Recommendation allowing most plaintiffs’ expert testimony in the federal multidistrict litigation (MDL 2738) for ovarian cancer claims.
+Wolfson found that plaintiffs’ experts meet the Daubert and amended Rule 702 standards, clearing the way for federal bellwether trials later in 2026.
+Presiding Judge Michael Shipp must adopt the recommendation.

 Read the full ruling coverage →